SoojungHong/Fundamental-Machine-Learning/camera_data_usage/readme.md

 In code for model, Event-camera data make frame from event stream representation.

+How to use Event-camera data?
+common first step: encode the event information into an image-like representation, in order to facilitate its processing.
+We discuss in detail different previous work event representations (encoding spatial and temporal information) as well as our proposed representation (with a different way of encoding the temporal information)

 ### Time of Flight (ToF) camera
 ToF camera is more robust to illumination and color variation.